dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.2.4 (2018-10-16)

+* Fix crash on case-sensitive filesystems (i.e. not Windows).
+Thanks to Omnifarious for the report.
+* Fix a incorrect date in changelog.txt.

 ### 0.2.3 (2018-10-16)
 * Change the default wireswap keybind to `CONTROL + ALT + W`.
 The previous `SHIFT + W` would inadvertently trigger and interfere with movement.